 It was time to move on to the second condo.
 The Colonel said he needed to stop for a quick break first, and I thought I saw him take a swig off of his flask before he jumped in the car with his human.
 I have conducted more than 300 home tours, and that was a first for me!
 I was confident he would like this condo; it was even taller, coming in at five and half feet.
 The exquisite design included servants’ quarters on the lower level, all-new carpeting, and beams made of solid pine.
 It even came with two minions to wait on the Colonel’s every beck-and-call.
 It only took me 15 minutes to get there, but Colonel Meow showed up an hour later.
 He offered no explanation, and just walked right on in.
 I held my breath as he inspected each level.
 When he reached the top, he coughed up a hairball that reeked of booze.
 Point taken.

 After seeing him take a few more swigs, I was worried he’d get lost on his way to the third location, so I crouched down to highlight the route he should take on the map.
 But then he gave me that look – you know the one– and I backed off.
 The third house was more than a cat condo, it was a cat castle.
-You can check out all the listing details here and below.
 It was a split-level with four floors and natural elements that added a quiet sense of Zen.
 There’s no doubt it was better than Boo’s, and it had plenty of space for the Evil Itty Bitty Kitty Committee.
 Best of all, the spacious master perch was tall enough for Colonel Meow to see all of his minions.
 When he arrived, Colonel Meow still had a frown on his face, but I thought I caught a little glimmer in his eye.
 He immediately climbed to the top – and I was preparing for the worst – but when nothing happened, I knew it was the one.
 I immediately began writing the offer.

 The Redfin listing agent informed me she had already received six other offers, three of them all-cash, and two had waived the inspection contingencies.
 When I told Colonel Meow about the competition, he said “he’d take care of it.”
 The next day all other offers were mysteriously rescinded.